Robotniks/Discord-Token-Checker/README.md

 python3.9 main.py
 ```

-If you have any issues running it be sure to tell me and I'll do my best to help you
+If you have any suggestions or problems be sure to open an issue

 # Program - Checking Preview